-In addition to visiting the best-known and most frequented places so, in addtion to visit the most visited places, you should visit some of the most famous neighbourhoods in Madrid.
+The true essence of Madrid is in its neighbourhoods.
+To learn more about this beautiful city, we recommend that, in addition to visiting the best-known and most frequented places, you visit some of the most famous neighbourhoods in Madrid.

 The Center: the most historic Madrid

-The Center of Madrid is is the historic center that contains most or the nicest places to visit.
-Officially divided into 6 neighbourhoods: Palacio, Embajadores, Cortes, Justicia, Universidad and Sol.
+The Center of Madrid is officially divided into six main neighbourhoods: Palacio, Embajadores, Cortes, Justicia, Universidad, and Sol.

-Places of interest: the Royal Palace of Madrid, the Sabatini Gardens, the Almudena Cathedral, the Royal Theater of Madrid, the Palacio de Liria, the Puerta del Sol, the Plaza de Oriente, the Plaza de la Villa, the Plaza Mayor and the Arco de Cuchilleros, the Basilica of San Francisco el Grande, the Gran Vía and the Metrópolis Building, the Palacio de las Cortes, the Plaza de España, among others.
+Some of the places to visit are the Royal Palace of Madrid, the Almudena Cathedral, the Sabatini Gardens, the Royal Theater of Madrid, the Puerta del Sol, the Plaza de Oriente, the Plaza de la Villa, the Plaza Mayor and the Arco de Cuchilleros, the Basilica of San Francisco el Grande, the Gran Vía and the Metrópolis Building, the Palacio de las Cortes, the Plaza de España, and the Palacio de Liria, among others.

 Retiro & Paseo del Arte: epicenter of cultural life

-Since in just 2 kilometers, it contains three of the most important museums in the world the Prado Museum, the Reina Sofía Museum and the Thyssen-Bornemisza Museum.
+Residential neighbourhood with “El Retiro Park” as the protagonist and one of its main attractions.
+It is also known as “the Art Triangle,” since in just 2 kilometres, it contains three of the most important museums in the world and the most essential in Madrid: the Prado Museum, the Reina Sofia Museum, and the Thyssen-Bornemisza Museum.